The spring 2014 application cycle is now CLOSED.

 - Language requirements: While most programs do not have a foreign language requirement, some may have a specific requirement.

-- Program-specific requirements: Review the program-specific webpage for any program-specific requirements.
+- Program-specific requirements: Review the program-specific webpage (HYPERLINK to program page) for any program-specific requirements.

 A standard application consists of an application with demographic information, student record, and statements.
 Applications meeting the minimum eligibility requirements are reviewed for the academic preparedness, rationale, intellectual curiosity, personal maturity, and social flexibility necessary for a successful study abroad experience.
 The primary selection criterion is academic performance.
 Other selection factors include: